Source code for torchio.transforms.preprocessing.spatial.ensure_shape_multiple

 from ....data.subject import Subject

-from ....typing import TypeTripletInt
+from ....types import TypeTripletInt

 from ....utils import to_tuple